Gnocchi is a variety of pasta consisting of various small, thick, and soft dough dumplings.

 However, that’s not vegan-friendly, right?

-In order to keep it vegan-friendly, you have to limit the pasta to starches.
+To keep it vegan-friendly, you have to limit the pasta to starches.
 It can be any form of starch that gelatinizes when exposed to heat and water.

 Also, the past must be without eggs.
 For example, in this potato gnocchi recipe, eggs are added to the dough to help it rise.
 Plus, the yolk helps tenderize the crumb and lighten the texture, which affects the taste of the final product.